Here at Hayfield we are committed to helping our whole school community develop enthusiasm for reading.

-We prioritise early reading through daily phonics sessions (using First Class Phonics scheme) – these sessions are active and play based, filled with games and enjoyment.
+We prioritise early reading through daily phonics sessions (using First Class Phonics scheme).
 Every child is provided with structured phonics based reading books to take home.
-Alongside these, each child chooses a book from the class library to read and share for pleasure.
+Alongside these, children choose books from the class library to read and share for pleasure.
 All classes aim to have a daily story time with high quality, age appropriate books.
 Children also have opportunity to read independently – in our E.R.I.C.
 (Everybody Reading in Class) sessions.
 Class books are chosen to introduce new and exciting authors.
-We have planned events throughout the year to raise the profile of reading for pleasure such as author visits, story teller visits, World Book Day activities, our “Big Book Swap”, whole school picture book mornings and inviting parents to stay and read in class once a term.
+We have planned events throughout the year to raise the profile of reading for pleasure such as author visits, story teller visits, poetry assembly, World Book Day activities, our “Big Book Swap”, whole school picture book mornings and inviting parents to stay and read in class once a term.
 To celebrate birthdays children are encouraged to buy a book for the class to share and enjoy.